 Skip to main content

-Open In Colab This example fits the degree-9 polynomial model to the noisy sinusoid by stochastic gradient descent (SGD) on the regularized empirical risk, the same ridge objective solved in closed form on the linear regression page.
-There the regularization strength was tuned by sweeping the closed-form solution and reading off the value λ3.04×103\lambda^\ast \approx 3.04\times10^{-3} that minimizes held-out error.
-Here you reach the same kind of solution iteratively, and you reuse that λ\lambda^\ast to anchor the choice of regularization rather than re-tuning from scratch.
+Open In Colab This example fits a degree-9 polynomial to a small sample of real MISO grid load by stochastic gradient descent (SGD) on the regularized empirical risk, the same ridge objective solved in closed form on the linear regression page.
+You reach the solution iteratively, and you determine the regularization strength λ\lambda properly: an outer Optuna hyperparameter search wrapped around the inner SGD fit selects the λ\lambda^\ast that minimizes held-out error, tuned on this data rather than borrowed.

 The dataset